-I adapted one of the big syringes which gave me plenty of vacuum, so I was able to vacuum it and clear the thing and then work out how to get it.
+"I adapted one of the big syringes which gave me plenty of vacuum, so I was able to vacuum it and clear the thing and then work out how to get it."
+(P016)

-6.5 | Tube equipment and feed
+512 Tube equipment and feed

-Most people talked at length about many issues concerning feed and equipment supply and use.
-Several participants had experienced receiving the wrong equipment from their pharmacy, such as glass vials of water for balloon volume checks of balloon-retained gastrostomy tubes.
+513 Most people talked at length about many issues concerning feed and equipment supply and use.

+514 Several participants had experienced receiving the wrong equipment from their pharmacy, such as glass vials of water for balloon volume checks of balloon retained gastrostomy tubes.
 Some participants outlined that they keep a "stock" of equipment to avoid running out.
-Syringes used to deliver feeds, flushes and medications were extensively discussed, particularly issues related to their quality and provision.
-The differences in the standard enteral feeds available in different areas were reported to be frustrating for two participants when they had to move between two areas.
+Syringes used to reported to be frustrating for two participants when they had to move between two areas.